json-schema-org/website/pages/learn/file-system.md

 title: Modeling a file system with JSON Schema
 ---

-This guide unfolds a step-by-step walkthrough to design a JSON Schema that mirrors the structure of an `/etc/fstab` file.
-This file maps out the connections of various storage parts in a computer.
-The journey starts by crafting a foundational arrangement for the `fstab` file.
-We apply various keywords like `$id`, `type`, and `patternProperties` to create rules for the entries.
+In this step-by-step guide you will learn how to design a JSON Schema that mirrors the structure of an `/etc/fstab` file.

+This guide is divided into the following sections:

 In the next phase, we introduce the idea of an `entry` schema.
 This schema functions as a plan for how each part of the file should look.
 We employ keywords like `description`, `oneOf`, and `$ref` to construct this plan, making it flexible for different kinds of entries.